osiris-code/osiris/docs/reference/Smooth.md

   1,2,1 stencil **(order-1)** times, followed by an appropriate compensator that eliminates $k^2$ dependency of the transfer function near *k* = 0.
-Using this filtering with **order = 2** is the same as a 4th order tri-diagonal filter \[1,3\].
+Using this filtering with **order = 2** is the same as a 4th-order tri-diagonal filter \[1,3\].
-- *"5pass"* - Do a compensated 5 pass binomial smoothing i.e. apply a
+- *"5pass"* - Do a compensated 5-pass binomial smoothing i.e. apply a
   1,2,1 stencil 4 times, followed by a -5,14,-5 stencil.
 - *"tri6"* - Do a 6th order tridiagonal filter \[3\].
 - *"tri8"* - Do an 8th order tridiagonal filter \[3\].
 - *"laserkdx"* - Do a binomial smoothing, i.e. apply a 1,2,1 stencil,
-  followed by compensator that does not attenuate the laser frequency for the given grid \[2\].
+  followed by a compensator that does not attenuate the laser frequency for the given grid \[2\].
 The compensator is similar to -1, 6, -1, where the value 6 is corrected according to the **laserkdx_omega0** parameter and the cell size in the smooth direction.
-Filter is applied ONLY in the direction specified by 'laserkdx_dir', and is disabled in the other directions.
+Filtering is applied ONLY in the direction specified by 'laserkdx_dir' and is disabled in the other directions.
 - *"digital"* - Tunable low pass filter \[4\].
 This filter uses the 'best' approximation to an ideal low pass filter.
-Filter behaviour is controlled by the 'order', 'digital_fc' and 'digital_A' parameters.
+Filter behavior is controlled by the 'order', 'digital_fc' and 'digital_A' parameters.
   See below for details.